anubhavpcjha/Menzel-Monte-Carlo-Matlab/Readme.md

-## Readme
+#  Readme

 EstimationNFP.m evaluates the estimates using both MPEC and NFP.
-Code is being developed to exhibit the compuation time and statistical properties of the fixed point map.
+Captures the Bias and the Standard Errors with respect to the true parameter of the DGP.
+Code is being developed to exhibit the compuation time.

-# Subroutines
+## Subroutines

 makeIndex.m computes the linear systematic part of random utilities allowing for several types of interaction effects.